Term Life & Whole Life

 - More expensive

-Term life insurance is pretty straightforward.
+Term life is pretty straightforward.
 It pays if you die during the term of the policy.
 The most common term people choose is 30 years, but you can select 10 years, 20, or just about any other term.
 Term policies simply pay a sum of money to your designated beneficiaries if you die within the term of the policy.

-Any time is a good time to consider term life insurance.
+Any time is a good time to consider term life coverage.
 Even if you’re younger and unmarried, you may want to leave something behind to parents, siblings, or other loved ones.
 The sooner you get it, the less you’ll pay.

 Let’s say you have a home with a mortgage, and you want your spouse to be able to either pay off or continue to pay the mortgage if you should die.
 A term life policy is great for that.
 Term life policies are commonly purchased in dollar amounts like $100,000, $250,000, $500,000, or more.
 Those sums can allow a spouse or other loved one to continue paying or pay off a home mortgage after you’re gone.